You can find the recipe for Helen's veggie coconut curry (served with perfectly fried tofu!) here on the 'How to eat Alone' recipe blog.

 HS - Yeah.
 Really interesting, I think there’s a lot at the moment about rest as resistance, you know, there’s a lot of conversations coming through saying, you know, you don’t have to be productive all the time, you don’t have to be earning money and doing things constantly, you have a human right to be rested, so…

-I’ve put up a fair amount of further watching and reading about Psychedelic Assisted psychotherapy and psychedelic integration - make your own mind up about it but please bare in mind what Helen has already spoken about that this is all still very early research.
+I’ve put up a fair amount of further watching and reading about psychedelic integration - make your own mind up about it but please bear in mind what Helen has already spoken about that this is all still very early research.
 I’ve also put up a couple of articles about Kundalini yoga and a really hilarious article about chilli hallucinations.